 management, and sharing, with the goal of improving monitoring performance statewide.
-4-Consistency of assessment endpoints Medium Although webinars have not been presented directly on assessment endpoints, they have been presented and discussed within many webinars.
-5-Reporting High The webinar series has provided reporting guidance and has been a forum for water quality 6-Program sustainability High monitoring programs and projects to share their reports.
-At present the CWQMCN is 0-Flogiani sustamability Tilgii sustainable.
-Improvements could be made by adding an additional facilitator(s) and seeing greater coordination with other Work Groups.
+4-Consistency of assessment endpoints Medium Although webinars have not been presented directly on assessment endpoints, they have been presented and discussed 5-Reporting High within many webinars.
+The webinar series has provided reporting guidance and has been a forum for water quality monitoring programs and 6-Program sustainability High projects to share their reports.At present the CWQMCN issustainable.
+Improvements couldbe made by adding an additionalfacilitator(s) and seeing greatercoordination with other Work Groups.
 Currently WebEx cannot support all of the CWQMCN's video conversion needs and additional software is needed.